-The white or pale pink flowers appear between June and August.
+Valerian has dark green, pointed, toothed leaves with a hairy underside.
+The thick and hairy stems are hollow and support sweet-smelling white or pale pink flowers with five petals that appear between June and August.
 The flowers are tiny and form tight, dense, umbrella-like clusters.
-The scent of the flowers is sweet.
-After the bloom, the flowers turn into oblong capsules containing numerous powdery seeds.
+After they bloom, the flowers turn into oblong capsules containing numerous powdery seeds.

-How to Remove Valerian
+How to Get Rid of Valerian

 If there are just a few valerian plants popping up in your yard, remove them by hand.
 This is best done by lifting them out of the ground with a trowel to make sure you get the entire plant—the stem breaks easily—as well as the roots.
 Do this as soon as the seedlings emerge, and definitely before they flower and set seed.